I consider automated tests the best form of documentation

 Varied projects aimed at improving the productivity of our sales agents.

-Partook in redesign of Underwriting Domain to increase the visibility of our decision-making process.
+Partook in the redesign of Underwriting Domain to increase the visibility of our decision-making process.

 Speychain ltd startup, marketplace, UK